 Payment methods and 30-day guarantee

-NordVPN accepts the following payment methods as of May 28, 2026 for subscription from France: bank cards Visa, Mastercard and American Express; PayPal; cryptocurrencies (Bitcoin, Ethereum, and 15+ others via the CoinPayments processor); Apple Pay on iOS and Google Pay on Android.
-Cryptocurrencies are the most discreet option for those wanting to limit the paper trail — the purchase doesn't appear on bank statements and NordVPN doesn't store the wallet address used for payment.
+NordVPN accepts the following payment methods for subscription from France: bank cards Visa, Mastercard and American Express; PayPal; cryptocurrencies (Bitcoin, Ethereum, and 15+ others via the CoinPayments processor); Apple Pay on iOS and Google Pay on Android.
+Cryptocurrencies are the most discreet option for those wanting to limit the paper trail - the purchase doesn't appear on bank statements and NordVPN doesn't store the wallet address used for payment.

 Important: the guarantee applies on the subscribed commitment plan, not on the consumed portion.
 Concretely, if you take the 24-month plan at €71.76 and request a refund at D+25, you recover the full €71.76 - not a prorated amount of days already passed.
 It's the most generous SaaS guarantee in the VPN market alongside ExpressVPN's.